ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 a timestamp than the data minimization principle would permit
 {{DATA-MINIMIZATION}}.
-More generally speaking, generators of IXDTF timestamps need to consider whether information to be added to the timestamp is appropriate to divulge to the recipients of this information, and need to err on the side of minimizing such disclosure if the set of recipients is not under control of the originator.
+More generally speaking, generators of IXDTF timestamps need to consider whether information added to timestamps is appropriate to divulge to the recipients of this information, and SHOULD err on the side of minimizing such disclosure if the set of recipients is not under control of the originator.